tylerneylon/pumba/parse7.lua.md

     -- This turns on or off printing debug info about parsing. local do_post_parse_dbg_print = true

-    -- TODO HERE Choose a good name and add a good description for this. do_parse_dbg_print = false
+    -- This turns on or off printing of the input and output to each top-level -- phrase parse.
+This is most useful when working with small phrase strings. do_dbg_print_each_phrase_parse = false

 ------------------------------------------------------------------------------